-- d) Plastic buried customer owned piping should be installed with locator wire.
+- e) Press connect fittings are not allowed for use on inside or outside piping installations. - f) Four-inch (4-in) and larger piping must be welded. - g) Pipe penetrations through concrete or masonry must be sleeved. - h) Annular space around pipe penetrations must be sealed. - i) Plastic buried customer owned piping should be installed with locator wire.
 The marking tape should be installed 1-ft. below the ground surface.
-Locator wire should be installed 6-inches above the installed piping. - e) All piping exposed to the outside air must be protected from atmospheric corrosion.
-Two common methods of protection are to use galvanized piping or to paint all exposed piping. - f) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - g) Horizontal piping should be supported with metal angle brackets, metal split ring brackets, or metal straps. - h) Call the VGS Service Department at (802) 863-4511 with any questions regarding the support of above ground piping.
+Locator wire should be installed 6-inches above the installed piping. - j) All piping exposed to the outside air must be protected from atmospheric corrosion.
+Two common methods of protection are to use galvanized piping or to paint all exposed piping. - k) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - l) Horizontal piping should be supported with metal angle brackets, metal split ring brackets, or metal straps.

+Call the VGS Service Department at (802) 863-4511 with any questions regarding inside or above ground piping.